 Open source · Go Go, Postgres + pgvector, OpenAI, Docker

-The one you can read line by line.
-A Go CLI that analyzes public business white papers for repeated pain points and ranks SaaS opportunity candidates with citations back to the sources — a 13-stage pipeline across discovery, ingestion, embeddings and LLM analysis.
+A Go CLI that analyzes public business white papers for repeated pain points and ranks SaaS opportunity candidates with citations back to the sources: a 13-stage pipeline across discovery, ingestion, embeddings and LLM analysis.
 Deliberately compliance-first: respects robots.txt, never bypasses paywalls, stores summaries rather than documents.